 Along with general and required courses, students often choose an area of emphasis to anchor their research, and to explore more in-depth.
 This could be K-12 Leadership, Special Education Leadership, Higher Education Leadership or another topic.
 Most programs also include a research core, designed to help students with their dissertation.
 Some Doctorate in Educational Leadership programs could also include an internship.
 Contact specific programs for details.

-Graduate schools with Doctorate in Educational Leadership Degree Programs in Mississippi
+Popular schools with Doctorate in Educational Leadership Degree Programs in Mississippi

 Doctor of Education vs. PhD in Educational Leadership

 Two of the primary program forms that you might come across are the Doctor of Education (EdD) and the Doctor of Philosophy (PhD) in Educational Leadership.
 While academically equal, the PhD and the EdD degree are usually distinct in their point of view and may therefore suit different student groups.
 Make sure to consider your professional goals and personal interests to help you select the best doctorate degree in educational leadership for you.
 Then read about programs to compare them with your own needs.

 What is a PhD in Educational Leadership?

 Typically, the PhD in Educational Leadership is a research-focused path of study.
 In fact, in some schools, the PhD could be planned-out as an interdisciplinary research program.
 It might be informed by the cognitive sciences, economics, medicine, the humanities, and more.
 Candidates could take the same advanced courses as EdD students, with the addition of statistics and research methods.
 Also, they might be expected to conduct research with the aim to enhance their profession and the whole education system.